oh2aun/flashforth/PIC18/FF3.7/readme.txt

 - COLD replaced by EMPTY and WARM
 - SAFE_CHECK replaced by write protection of kernel flash area.
 - USB TURNKEY delay is 8 seconds.
 2 seconds with UART.
-- Some internal dictonary words hidden
+- Some internal dictionary words hidden
 - Minor optimisations.
 - FF can be programmed via a bootloader.
 - Possibility to link to C-libraries